aws-samples/email-intelligent-automation-bedrock/README.md

 The solution comprised of three cdk stacks.

 * `WorkmailOrgUserStack` : Creates the Amazon workmail with domain, user, inbox access.
-* `BedrockAgentCreation` : Creates the Amazon Bedrock Agent, Agent Group, OpenAPI Schema, S3 Bucket, DynamoDB Table, Agent Group Lambda for gettng the transfer status from DynamoDB .
+* `BedrockAgentCreation` : Creates the Amazon Bedrock Agent, Agent Action Group, OpenAPI Schema, S3 Bucket, DynamoDB Table, Agent Group Lambda for gettng the transfer status from DynamoDB .
 * 'EmailAutomationWorkflowStack': Creates the classification lambda which interact with Amazon Bedrock Agent and Integration Lambda which is integrated with Amazon Workmail.

 ## Pre-requisites